FrankMittelbach/fmitex-footmisc/README.md

 -----

-This is the footmisc package originally written by Robin Fairbairns.
+This is the footmisc package originally written by Robin Fairbairns, these days maintained and developed further by Frank Mittelbach.

 Package source can be found at: